-Our Top Pick for 2018: Frigidaire FAD704DWD Energy Star 70-pint Dehumidifier
+Our Pick of the Best Basement Dehumidifiers for 2019: Frigidaire FAD704DWD Energy Star 70-Pint Basement Dehumidifier

 Let’s Have a Quick Look of Our Top 4 Picks: